SACRAMENTS OF INITIATION

 At confirmation we receive the gifts of the Holy Spirit and confirm our baptismal promises.
 Greater awareness of the grace of the Holy Spirit is conferred through the anointing of chrism oil and laying on of hands by the Bishop.

 Children are confirmed during their 8th grade year.
 To receive the sacrament they must be enrolled in a Catholic School or Parish School of Religion (PSR) classes.
-Adults must be enrolled in (RCIA) classes for one year prior.
+Adults must be enrolled in (RCIA) classes prior to receiving the sacrament.